 In a typical factory setup, the test engineer is responsible for ensuring machine software is up-to-date – typically meaning they must install and upgrade every time there’s an update or change.

 However, WATS fully automates and centralises the install and update process by storing software packages on a server.
-With this functionality, a test engineer can effectively make all test stations self-upgrade when they switch on.
+A test engineer can effectively make all test stations self-upgrade when they switch on with this functionality.
 In this way, using WATS, test engineers can operate as effectively as office workers – as they have access to everything they need to do their jobs from a single source.

 Want to give your test engineers access to a powerful remote testing control?
-Sign up today for a 30-day free trial on register.wats.com
+Sign up today for your free account on register.wats.com